JiggyStardust/Philosophers/README.md

-# Philosophers (work in process)
+# Philosophers

+Work in process.
 This project is about learning the basics of threading in a process.

 Started working on this with my MacOS on Saturday 25th of Jan.
 - Makefile